-Meaning: The number of structures in each generation; size of initial generation can be set separately, if needed.
+popSize The number of structures in each generation; size of initial generation can be set separately, if needed.

-$Default: 2 \times N$ rounded to the closest 10, where N is the number of atoms/cell (or maxAt for variable composition).
+Default: $2 \times N$ rounded to the closest 10, where N is the number of atoms/cell (or for variable composition).
 The upper limit is 60.
-Usually, you can trust these default settings.
+Usually, you can trust these default settings. popSize: 20 popSize: 20 initialPopSize The number of structures in the initial generation.

-popSize: 20